deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You've made that point before."

-"Yeah but…I thought, maybe I should follow my own advice."
+"Yeah but...I thought, maybe I should follow my own advice."

 He kissed her.

 Five perfect seconds later, when their lips parted, she was too stunned to do more than raise a few disjointed objections.

-"We- Uh, m-maybe that…"
+"We- Uh, m-maybe that..."

 She got no further as Sean kissed her again, and it was another several seconds before she finally worked up the presence of mind to put two hands on his chest and shove him right off his chair, leaping to her feet and turning away, too confused by the cluster bomb of emotions that had hit her to even look at him.

 Behind her, she heard Sean’s breathing slow.
 Very, very carefully, he picked himself up off the floor and straightened his clothing.
 "I’m sorry" he said.
-"I just…I needed to know, one way or the other."
+"I just...I needed to know, one way or the other."

 She turned to face him, hunched over her folded arms.
-"You should…Probably go." she told him.
+"You should...Probably go." she told him.

 He did as she suggested, turning and shuffling out of the kitchen without a backwards glance and with his fists balled.
 Ava waited until she heard the front door close and lock behind him before allowing herself the luxury of collapsing back into her seat, gripping two fistfuls of her hair, and beating herself up.